NickJohn547745/CSE3902/README.md

 * Start - reset game

 ## Refactorings
-* Implemented physicsManager class to reduce enemy fields
+* Implemented physicsManager class to reduce enemy fields (Will)
-* Implemented healthManager class to reduce enemy fields
+* Implemented healthManager class to reduce enemy fields (Will)
-* Made CollidablesList in Collision manager static
+* Made CollidablesList in Collision manager static (Will)
-* Removed game1 parameter from ICollidable Update method
+* Removed game1 parameter from ICollidable Update method (Will)
-* Made single static rand for enemies
+* Made single static rand for enemies (Will)
-* Split classes directory into multiple directories (e.g. managers, configs)
+* Split classes directory into multiple directories (e.g. managers, configs) (Will)
-* Renamed Projectile class to physicsProjectile
+* Renamed Projectile class to physicsProjectile (Will)
-* Implemented timer utility class
+* Implemented timer utility class (Will)

 ## Known Bugs
 * HUD values not dynamic